zack-bitcoin/amoveo/docs/design/sortition_chains.md

 A person usually doesn't want to hold a contract that only has a 2% chance of having value.
 That is a lot of risk.
 But as long as there are other people willing to buy the contract at a good price, this works.

-Updating an existing sortition contract between 2 people can happen instantly, and can be a part of a lightning payment, but creating a new sortition contract is slower, and you will need to wait for block confirmations to make sure the payment is not double-spent.
+Updating an existing sortition contract between 2 people can happen instantly, and can be a part of a lightning payment.
+Creating a new sortition contract can also often be a part of a lightning payment.

 Why Amoveo needs this
 =======